fgjorup/detgeo_pyqt_DanMAX/README.md

  - Drag the sliders to change energy and geometry.
  - Edit the _settings.json_ file to suit your needs.
  - Add all the missing detectors to the _detectors.json_ file.

+## The bad stuff
+ - far from optimized as too many contours are drawn outside the visible are (read: it's slow).

 ## Latest updates:
   - 2023-04-09 Update: drop a cif file onto the window to draw its contours (uses [pyFAI](https://pyfai.readthedocs.io/en/v2023.1/) and [gemmi](https://project-gemmi.github.io/python-api/gemmi.UnitCell.html]))